John Leslie Breck: Life and work

 In 1886, John Leslie Breck returned to Europe to study in Paris at the Académie Julian.
 While at school, Breck established many connections that would impact his artistic style.
-He studied under Gustave Boulanger and Jules-Joseph Lefebvre, and also met a handful of fellow American artists studying abroad.
+He studied under Gustave Boulanger and Jules-Joseph Lefebvre, and met some fellow American artists studying abroad.
 In 1887 Breck, along with fellow American artists Willard Metcalf and Theodore Robinson, traveled to Giverny, France, home of the impressionist master Claude Monet, where he was befriended by Claude Monet.
-Breck introduced impressionism to the United States in 1890.
+Breck introduced Impressionism to the United States in 1890.

 Breck by then had already absorbed both the formal aspects of Dutch Mastery.
-At Giverny he learned and adopted the impressionist style and techniques of Claude Monet.
+At Giverny he learned and adopted Monet's Impressionist style and techniques.

 Despite some success exhibiting in the Salon in 1888 and 1889, Breck left Paris after breaking up with Monet’s stepdaughter, Blanche Hoschédé-Monet.